** TEXT CURRENT AS OF 13TH JUNE 2020 **

 (2) The Office of the Attorney General ("The Office") is hereby established.

-(3) The First Minister and Chief of State, in agreement, shall nominate an individual to the Office at the commencement of every First Minister term, or if the Office is vacant.
-Nominees for the Office shall require Senate confirmation in order to take office.
+(3) The President shall nominate an individual to the Office at the commencement of every Presidential term, or if the Office is vacant.
+Nominees for the Office shall require approval of greater than 2/3rd's of the Senate to take office.

 (4) The Office shall be declared vacant if the Attorney General: